youngtuotuo/youngtuotuo.github.io/_posts/2024-02-28-how-difficult-it-is-to-focus-more-than-30-minutes-nowdays.md

 the original blog after I realizing I was off topic, and I need to read the same paragraph again to recap where I was.
 I repeat this over and over again.

-Eventually, most of my time spend on transferring materials and recaping knowledge, not actually learning.
+Eventually, most of my time spend on transferring materials and recapping knowledge, not actually learning.
 I guess this is the original sin came with tech.
 Tech improvements let us reach any simple goal way faster than before, this tells our dopamine system that "There are many new stimulation we can seize.".
-So our behavior gradually tranforms from "focus on one thing at least for 4 hours" to "keep changing our mission at hands", in order to keep chasing more stimulation.
-The problem is, domapine's mission is chasing stimulation, not focusing or learning.
-More concretely, nowdays I'll chase transferring more intuitively than chase focusing.
+So our behavior gradually transforms from "focus on one thing at least for 4 hours" to "keep changing our mission at hands", in order to keep chasing more stimulation.
+The problem is, dopamine's mission is chasing stimulation, not focusing or learning.
+More concretely, now days I'll chase transferring more intuitively than chase focusing.

 Here's my actual experience, when I'm reading a blog post explains how DALLE 2